-BJP's Pragya Thakur apologises for calling Nathuram Godse a patriot
+'Party line is my line': BJP's Sadhvi Pragya apologises for calling Godse ‘patriot’

 New Delhi, May 16: Bharatiya Janata Party's Bhopal candidate Pragya Singh Thakur stirred yet another controversy on Thursday after she termed Mahatma Gandhi's assassin Nathuram Godse a patriot.
-After sharp criticism from her party, which condemned the remarks, she tendered an apology to the state BJP.
+After sharp criticism from her party, she later claimed that she would "follow the party's line" and the party's line was her line.

+"It was my personal opinion remark.
+My intention was not to hurt anyone's sentiments.
+If I've hurt anyone I do apologise.
+What Gandhi Ji has done for the country cannot be forgotten.
+My statement has been twisted by the media," Thakur was quoted saying by ANI.

+Congress leader Priyanka Gandhi attacked the BJP, saying just disowning the egregious comment was not enough.

 Speaking to reporters, Pragya Thakur, who is an accused in the 2008 Malegaon blast case, called Godse, the assassin of Father of the Nation Mahatma Gandhi, a deshbhakt (patriot).